 ATMs are a common sight in big cities and many of them will accept Canadian credit and debit cards.

 However, unlike in most countries, many Japanese ATMs don’t operate around the clock.
 Instead, they’re often switched off at night — typically at 7 p.m. on weekdays and 5 p.m. on weekends.
 Some 7-Eleven ATMs operate 24/7, and most of these work well with Canadian-issued cards.

 Using your credit card to withdraw money from an ATM is expensive and should be avoided at all costs – unless it’s an emergency.
 Each time you withdraw funds from an ATM using your credit card, you’ll pay a cash advance fee.
 In addition to this fee, you’ll also pay the cash advance interest rate and you won’t be offered a grace period on interest — instead, you start paying interest on the withdrawn balance immediately.

 A cash advance fee is charged when you withdraw cash using your credit card.
 It’s usually the greater of a flat fee or a percentage of the transaction.
 For example, the cash advance fee may be either $10 or 5% of the amount of each transaction, whichever is greater.

 You’ll find that large shops, supermarkets and hotels accept credit and debit cards, as will most taxis.
-But smaller souvenir shops, neighbourhood restaurants, local market stalls and traditional Japanese ryokan limit their transactions to cash.
-This is also the case for most guesthouses operated by private owners.
+However, smaller souvenir shops, small restaurants, local market stalls and traditional Japanese ryokan typically limit their transactions to cash.
+This is also the case for many guesthouses operated by private owners.